 - Android Shake detector source code?

-- How to check if Accelerometer is available on Android device ?
+- How to check if Accelerometer is available on Android devices?

 - Detect Shake Gesture in Android?